Pantheon Macroeconomics

 In one line: Punchy headline, but details remain flaky.

-In one line: Consistent with a rebound in GDP in Q3.
+In one line: Consistent with a pick up in GDP growth in Q4.

 China+ Webinar with Craig Botham